 c. keeping the horse outdoors 24 hours a day on pasture only

 d. progressive exercise to strengthen the lungs

 c.
 Permanently removing heavey horses from indoor barn environments is the most reliable and effective treatment for RAO.
 Continuous turnout with a diet consisting of grass only or dust-free hay cubes has been proven more effective than nearly every medication regime, including steroids.
-Wetting a horse's hay is a traditional horseman's treatment, but it's likely to help only those horses with very mild coughs resulting from temporary irritation and have little effect on RAO sufferers.
-Mild exercise will improve the breathing of heavey horses while they're moving, but too much activity can worsen their condition.
+Wetting a horse's hay is a traditional horseman's treatment, but it's likely to help only those horses with mild coughs resulting from temporary irritation rather than RAO sufferers.
+Mild exercise may improve the breathing of heavey horses while they're moving, but too much activity can worsen their condition.